cyyon8/ArduinoWebAppMotionDetector/README.md

 If you are running this on a local machine, connect to http://localhost:3000 and you should see the control panel for the microcontroller.

 ### Running unit tests
-Again, once all dependencies are installed including mocha and chai you will need to ensure you are currently in the unittest directoy.
+Again, once all dependencies are installed including mocha and chai you will need to ensure you are currently in the unittest directory.
 ```sh
 $ mocha app.js
 ```